TaitoUnited/full-stack-template/README.md

     $ taito stop

-Write `taito op` and press TAB to get the list of most important commands for operating your project.
+Write `taito oper` and press TAB to get the list of most important commands for operating your project.
 Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
 Run `taito -h` to get detailed instructions for all commands.
 For troubleshooting run `taito --trouble`.

 See PROJECT.md for project specific conventions and documentation.

 > Basic authentication is enabled on all environments by default to keep unfinished work hidden from the public.
 Run `taito users:ENV` to get the credentials.
 You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.

 > It's common that idle applications are run down to save resources on non-production environments .
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

+## Tools and links

+The taito-cli link plugin provides project related links e.g. for documentation, continuous integration, issue management, logging, monitoring and customer feedback.
+Run 'taito open -h' to list all the links.

 ## Structure